hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi_operations.md

             <td>String</td>
             <td>1..1</td>
             <td>
-                The id of the Person resource to merge data from.  "active" will be set to "false" on this resource after the merge.
+                The id of the Person resource to merge data from.
             </td>
         </tr>
         <tr>